danintexas/AutomationFramework/README.md

 - Quickest way to get going with Kindergarten is to grab the `Test Template.cs` file from the `Tests\Assorted Tests Archive`, copy it to the base `Tests` folder and rename the commented fields.
 At that point when you build the project you should see that test appear in the NUNIT Test Explorer.

+### Currently supported methods you can use in your tests
+- 'First Method':